Lord Mengchang: A crafty hare has three burrows

 This chengyu came directly from Lord Mengchang.
-A member of his entourage, Feng Xuan (simplified Chinese: 冯谖; traditional Chinese: 馮諼; pinyin Féng Xuān), had been destitute when he became Mengchang's retainer.
+A member of his entourage, Feng Xuan, (Note: Feng's name was recorded as "Huan" (驩) in Shiji.) had been destitute when he became Mengchang's retainer.
 One day, Lord Mengchang asked Feng Xuan to go to the local county to collect overdue taxes.
 Before he left, Lord Mengchang also asked Feng Xuan to buy and bring back some things needed for the lord's large household.
 In the county, Feng Xuan made all the wealthy people pay the overdue taxes, but burned all the I.O.U.s for the poor peasants.
 He told the peasants that Lord Mengchang cared for them and hoped that they would prosper in the coming years.
-Upon his return, Feng Xuan told Lord Mengchang that he had “bought” benevolence and righteousness (simplified Chinese: 仁义; traditional Chinese: 仁義; pinyin: rényì) for him, as those are the items that were most needed in his household.
+Upon his return, Feng Xuan told Lord Mengchang that he had "bought" benevolence and righteousness for him, as those are the items that were most needed in his household.
 Lord Mengchang was not completely happy, but allowed the matter to drop.
 A few years later, when Lord Mengchang was forced to flee from the Qi, these people of Xue welcomed him with flowers and food.
-He was so touched that he turned to Feng Xuan and thanked him for “buying” him benevolence and righteousness.
+He was so touched that he turned to Feng Xuan and thanked him for "buying" him benevolence and righteousness.
 Feng replied he was just doing his job, and while having rényì on one's side is good, it was not enough.

 Feng Xuan now told Lord Mengchang that he needed to go to the kingdom of Wei.
 He would need a fast chariot and much gold.
 Lord Mengchang agreed and sent Feng Xuan off to see King Xiang of Wei.
 He told King Xiang that the young Lord Mengchang was an unparalleled talent, who was already being scouted by many other kings.
 King Xiang was very impressed and told Feng that he could mobilize his army to protect Xue if the young lord were willing to come serve him.
 Feng then dashed back to Qi in his fast chariot to meet with King Min of Qi.
 He told King Min that the State of Wei was ready to mobilize its army to occupy Xue, and that if King Min wanted to keep Xue within the control of Qi, he needed to send more gold and troops to Lord Mengchang.
 Feeling pressured, King Min of Qi complied.

-Upon his return to Xue, Feng Xuan congratulated Lord Mengchang, saying, “My lord, now you can rest assured: you have three burrows.”
+Upon his return to Xue, Feng Xuan congratulated Lord Mengchang, saying, "My lord, now you can rest assured: you have three burrows."